lux0rdev/launch-school/LS220/notes/03_pointer_based_techniques.md

 1. _Where do the `left` and `right` pointers start (what is the size of the window)?_ - In this case, we will start with a window size of 4, so the `left` pointer will start at index 0 and the `right` pointer will start at index 3.
 2. _What does the `left` pointer do besides moving?_ - The `left` pointer is responsible for maintaining the window's size and updating the sum of elements within the window.
 As the window slides, the `left` pointer removes the element that is no longer part of the window from the current sum, before moving forward.
 3. _What does the `right` pointer do besides moving?_ - The `right` pointer is also responsible for maintaining the window's size and updating the sum.
 As the window slides, the `right` pointer moves forward, adding the element that is now part of the window to the current sum.

+Note that, in the following solution, instead of summing up the same numbers, we add them in the initial window, and we go subtracting the left-most number, while adding the right-most one.

 ```js
 function maximumSum(nums, k) {